A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Conclusions

 \section{Conclusions}

 Light moduli are one of the most attractive dark matter candidates.
 Not only are they ubiquitous in ultraviolet-complete models such as string theory, but the misalignment mechanism provides a simple explanation for their abundance.
 Despite these appealing features, detecting modulus dark matter remains a challenge.
 The problem is that the large coupling required to find them tends to be at odds with their very light mass, resulting in a hierarchy problem.
-In this article, we have constructed a class of models in which a nonlinearly realized $\mathbb{Z}_N$ symmetry naturally protects the mass of the modulus against radiative corrections while the misalignment mechanism provides the necessary abundance of the modulus for it to constitute all of dark matter.
+In this article, we have shown that a nonlinearly realized $\mathbb{Z}_N$ symmetry can naturally protect the mass of a modulus against radiative corrections, provided the modulus itself transforms nonlinearly under the $\mathbb{Z}_N$.
+It remains an intriguing open question whether a model that exhibits these features can be constructed within a string theory framework.

-Much like the QCD axion, these models have a region of parameter space in which they naturally reproduce the observed dark matter abundance.
+Much like the QCD axion, these models have a region of parameter space in which they naturally reproduce the observed dark matter abundance via the misalignment mechanism.
 The regions of parameter space populated by these models were shown in Figs.~\ref{n_odd} and \ref{n_even} for a few values of $N$.
-We see for these figures that future experiments are expected to probe a large part of the preferred parameter space.
+We see from these figures that future experiments searching for chronovariance of the fine structure constant are expected to probe a large part of the preferred parameter space.
 This class of models is both simple and testable and provides additional theory motivation for exciting new quantum limited experiments.